History of Bihar: Oiniwar dynasty (1325-1526)

+Rest of Bihar

+Pithipatis (1120-1290)

-During the late Pala-period, the area of Magadha was ruled by Buddhist kings with the title of Pīṭhīpati.
-They were patrons of the Mahabodhi temple and referred to themselves as magadhādipati (rulers of Magadha).
+During the late Pala period, the area of Magadha was ruled by Buddhist kings with the title of Pīṭhīpati.
+They were patrons of the Mahabodhi Temple and referred to themselves as magadhādipati (rulers of Magadha).
 They maintained a presence in the region until at least the 13th century.

-Oiniwar dynasty

-The Oiniwar dynasty emerged after the fall of the Karnats and ruled North Bihar as vassals of the Delhi Sultanate.
-Under the king, Shiva Singh, they did attempt to revolt against the throne in Delhi although this was eventually defeated.
-They were contemporaries of the Jaunpur Sultanate.

-Chero dynasty
+Cheros

-After fall of Pala empire, the Cheros established a tribal polity that ruled some parts of southern Bihar extending into modern-day Jharkhand from the 12th century to the 16th century until Mughal rule after which they were reduced to chieftains/Zamindars.
+After the fall of the Pala empire, the Cheros established a tribal polity that ruled some parts of southern Bihar extending into modern-day Jharkhand from the 12th century to the 16th century until Mughal rule after which they were reduced to chieftains/Zamindars.

-Khayaravala dynasty
+Khayaravala dynasty (11th-13th centuries)

 The Khayaravalas were the ruling dynasty of the Son river valley in South Bihar and Jharkhand during the 11th to 13th centuries.
 Notable kings of this dynasty include Pratapdhavala and Shri Pratapa.
 They were also involved in the construction of Rohtasgarh fort.

+Jaunpur Sultanate (1394–1493)

+The Jaunpur Sultanate emerged in 1394 and controlled much of Western Bihar.
+Many coin hoards and inscriptions from the Jaunpur period have been found in Bihar.